How is appointment reminders helpful for healthcare providers during the COVID-19 pandemic?

 Share COVID-19 resource center.
 It’s a good practice to share information about where patients can get updates on the coronavirus without relying exclusively on your messages.

 Even with adequate social distance in physical waiting rooms, some patients are fearful as they may either contract or transmit COVID-19.
-Hospitals and healthcare providers are using appointment reminders to create virtual waiting rooms to allow patients to send a message upon arrival then wait for the service provider to usher them in once ready to serve them.
-Others are also asking patients to wait in their car and expect to receive a text message when their care provider is ready to see them.
+Hospitals and healthcare providers are using appointment reminders to create virtual waiting rooms to allow patients to send a message upon arrival.
+Once arrived, patients can then wait for the service provider to usher them in when ready to serve them.
+Others are also asking patients to wait in their car and then will send them a text message when their care provider is ready to see them.
 Our system is perfect for either set-up.

 3. Healthcare Providers are accepting telehealth appointments